juliarieder/TreeCompR/README.md

 ## Example

-This is how to quantify the competition for one target tree using the cone method:
+This is how to quantify the competition for a target tree using the cone method:

 ``` r